CS102-Classroom-Notes-and-Assignments/quiz-3-practice/README.md

 ## Pointers and Function Arguments
 Review of Swap: https://www.youtube.com/watch?v=qz_iz_PLorc

-C passes arguments to functions by value, so there is no direct way for the function to alter a variable in the calling function.
+C passes arguments to functions by value, so there is no direct way for the function to alter a variable in the calling function unless pointers are used.

 #### Wrong Swap
 ```c